Sunstone

 Who can wear sunstone?

-All people with problems to achieve stability and personal strength may consider to wear this stone.
-It will give them personal power and integrity to fight for their interest, and encourage them to oppose the maltreatment by others.
-The gemstone is believed to help overcome phobia and mental problems such as depression.
+All people with problems achieving stability and personal strength may consider wearing this stone.
+It will give them the personal power and integrity to fight for their interests, and encourage them to resist mistreatment from others.
+Sunstone is also believed to help overcome phobias and mental challenges such as depression.

 How do you care for a sunstone?